 Science and Natural History Filmmaking

 Learn how to take factual filmmaking to new heights.
-Taught in association with NHNZ - the world’s second-largest producer of documentaries - the course is coordinated by award-winning filmmakers who are some of the best in the business.
+Taught in association with NHNZ - one of the world’s largest producers of documentaries - the course is coordinated by award-winning filmmakers who are some of the best in the business.
 Films produced by our students have won many awards, including some of the industry's most prestigious.

 Creative Nonfiction Writing in Science

-Discover how to communicate science most effectively with the written word.
+Discover how to communicate science effectively and engagingly with the written word.
 Coordinated by award-winning authors, this programme will mentor you through the process of creating a substantive written work, such as a book or long-form narrative article.
 You will also learn about the process of digital publishing and how to create multimedia publications.

 Science in Society

 From the internet to installations, you will learn how to communicate science in the digital realm or in the physical world of museums and other places.
 Our students have developed exhibitions, art installations, multimedia tools and frameworks for policymakers.